 Why to install your own Elasticsearch?

 - On demand equivalent instances are cheaper by ~29%.
 The delta differs from instance to instance (we checked m3.2xl and i2.2xl ones).
-You get even more discount for your own cluster if you use reserved instances
+You get even more discount for your own cluster if you use reserved instances.
+AWS Elasticsearch pricing could be a show-stopper for the cost-conscious.

 - More instance types and sizes are available.
 You can use bigger i2 instances than AWS Elasticsearch, and you have access to the latest generation of c4 and m4 instances.
 This way, you are likely to scale further and get more bang per buck, especially with logs and metrics (more specific hardware recommendations and Elasticsearch tuning here)